-DATE: December 17, 2020
+DATE: November 29, 2021

 TO: David L. Hunt, Inspector General

 FROM: Mark Stephens, Managing Director

+Shaun Costello, Acting Chief Information Officer

-SUBJECT: Management's Response to the Fiscal Year 2020 Federal Information Security Modernization Act of 2014 (FISMA) Evaluation for the Federal Communications Commission
+SUBJECT: Management's Response to the Fiscal Year 2021 Federal Information Security

+Modernization Act of 2014 (FISMA) Evaluation for the Federal Communications

+Commission

-Thank you for the opportunity to review and comment on the draft report entitled Fiscal Year (FY) 2020 Federal Information Security Modernization Act (FISMA) Evaluation for the Federal Communications Commission.
-We appreciate the efforts of your team and the independent evaluation team, Kearney and Company, to work with the Federal Communications Commission (FCC or Commission) throughout the FY 2020 evaluation.
+Thank you for the opportunity to review and comment on the draft report entitled Fiscal Year (FY) 2021 Federal Information Security Modernization Act (FISMA) Evaluation for the Federal Communications Commission.
+We appreciate the efforts of your team and the independent evaluation team, Kearney and Company, to work with the Federal Communications Commission (FCC or Commission) throughout the FY 2021 evaluation.
 The results of this year's evaluation are due to the commitment and professionalism demonstrated by both of our offices as well as the independent evaluation team.
 During the entire evaluation, the Commission worked closely with your office and the independent evaluation team to provide the requested information in a timely manner to assist the evaluation process.

 The FCC is committed to continually strengthening its information security program as shown by the declining number of open FISMA recommendations from year to year in Exhibit 1 below.
-The Commission's information technology (IT) team continued to work throughout FY 2020 to make improvements and to resolve findings from previous years.
-The auditors recognized that the FCC made improvements to processes within its information security program since the FY 2019 FISMA evaluation in the areas of: Risk Management (i.e., fully implementing the Senior Management Council (SMC) and implementing an ERM Charter), Identity and Access Management (i.e., re- certifying privileged users and designing effective Separation of Duties controls within the FCC environment), Incident Response (i.e., implementing enhanced incident response and reporting processes), and, Data Protection and Privacy (i.e., conducting a test of the Breach Response Plan).
-However, the FCC recognizes that the auditors also concluded that some aspects of the Commission's information security program were ineffective and not in compliance with FISMA legislation, Office of Management and Budget (OMB) guidance, and applicable National Institute of Science and Technology (NIST) Special Publications (SPs) as of the end of the auditors' FY 2019 evaluation.
+The Commission's information technology (IT) team continued to work throughout FY 2021 to make improvements and to resolve findings from previous years.
+The auditors recognized that the FCC made improvements to processes within its information security program since the FY 2020 FISMA evaluation in the areas of: Risk Management (i.e., completing ATO for the Genesis system), Identity and Access Management (i.e., completing the Genesis audit logging and monitoring), Information Security Continuous Monitoring(i.e. improving the maturity level), and, Incident Response (i.e. improving the maturity level).
+However, the FCC recognizes that the auditors also concluded that some aspects of the Commission's information security program were ineffective and not in compliance with FISMA legislation, Office of Management and Budget (OMB) guidance, and applicable National Institute of Science and Technology (NIST) Special Publications (SPs) as of the end of the auditors' FY 2021 evaluation.